 Have you or a family member been charged with driving under the influence (DUI) or operating while intoxicated (OWI)?
 You need an experienced DUI attorney to protect your rights.

-How Long Could My Driver’s License Be Suspended?
+How Long Could My Driver’s License Be Suspended in Indiana?

 A DUI or OWI can result in the following when it comes to your Indiana driver’s license: